ericstephens/ericstephens.github.io/resume.md

 Mobile: +1 917.300.8511 | Email: e.a.stephens@me.com | Signal: +1 917.300.8511

 # Profile
-Passionate about the art and science of Enterprise Architecture (EA) to advance business outcomes.
+I help enterprises evolve their business and technical capabilities and provide justification for doing so.
 Fluent in numerous technological domains in a variety of industries including retail, life sciences, mobile telecom, media & entertainment, financial services, healthcare, and public sector.

 # Experience